matthewlyle/sublime-text/readme.md

 ) is by far my favourite and I use it on all my machines.
 Make sure to install the extra App Bar and White Inputs.
 All three can be installed via Package Control.

 ## Preferences
-The following settings can be added to User Preferences to turn on the theme and make a lot of things more readable.
+The following settings can be added to User Preferences to turn on the theme, make things a lot more readable, hide some things I don't want to see and use spaces in a way that Git likes.
 The font I prefer is [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono).
 ```
 {
 	"color_scheme": "Packages/Material Theme/schemes/Material-Theme.tmTheme",